vboyev-MSFT/defender-docs/defender-endpoint/respond-machine-alerts.md

 > - This feature is available if your organization uses Microsoft Defender Antivirus.
 > - This action needs to meet the Windows Defender Application Control code integrity policy formats and signing requirements.
 For more information, see [Code integrity policy formats and signing](/windows/security/threat-protection/windows-defender-application-control/use-code-signing-to-simplify-application-control-for-classic-windows-applications)).

-To restrict an application from running, a code integrity policy is applied that only allows files to run if they are signed by a Microsoft issued certificate.
+To restrict an application from running, a code integrity policy is applied that only allows files to run if they're signed by a Microsoft issued certificate.
 This method of restriction can help prevent an attacker from controlling compromised devices and performing further malicious activities.

 > [!NOTE]
 > You'll be able to reverse the restriction of applications from running at any time.
 The button on the device page will change to say **Remove app restrictions**, and then you take the same steps as restricting app execution.

 Once you have selected **Restrict app execution** on the device page, type a comment and select **Confirm**.
-The Action center will show the scan information and the device timeline will include a new event.
+The Action center shows the scan information and the device timeline include a new event.

 :::image type="content" source="media/restrict-app-execution.png" alt-text="The application restriction notification" lightbox="media/restrict-app-execution.png":::